tidev/ti.imageview/README.md

 }
 ```

 These request headers will be automatically picked up and used in fetching the image.
-Keep in mind, if you set
+Keep in mind, if you have set
-request headers globally, those won't be used if you set them inside an imageView.
-So this is just a way to
+request headers globally, those will be ignored, and the headers provided inside the ImageView will be used instead.
+There is no merging of headers.
-override the global headers.

 ## Using Your Own XHR-Library